 “The picture doesn’t match the building,” the students in Artern complained.
 During their project week, they dealt with the mosaic on the former school building in the Straße der Jugend.
-Some students of year 9 still had lessons in the building that was built in GDR times.
+Some Year 9 students still had lessons in the building that was built in GDR times.
 The Borlach School moved out in 2018.
 Initially, the building stood empty.
 Extensive renovation work began in 2020.
 In 2021, the work was completed to the extent that the District Office and the Fire Brigade Technical Centre could move into the building.
 Other municipal institutions followed in 2022.
 The building was given a thermal insulation facade during the conversion phase.
 The entrance portal was completely rebuilt: the staircase was shortened by a third and only one of two entrance doors remained.
 The second entrance door gave way to an elevator.
 Today, the building is hardly recognisable.

 A photo from the ceremonial opening of the school building on August 25, 1972 (still under the name Polytechnische Oberschule “Wilhelm Pieck”) shows the symbolic handing over of the keys in the entrance area of the school building.
 Behind the officials of the city and the school, a detailed and elaborately designed mosaic is clearly visible.
 The artwork was created by the Dessau artists Irmela Hadelich-Nauck and Martin Hadelich.
 The artists were known for their large-scale and colorful ceramic murals in public spaces.
 They also created murals for other schools in East Germany.